-Repeatedly occupied and abandoned during prehistoric times, Natural Bridges was first used during the Archaic period, from 7000 B.C. to A.D.
-500. Only the rock art and stone tools left by hunter-gatherer groups reveal that humans lived here then.
-Around AD 700, ancestors of modern Puebloan people moved onto the mesa tops to dry farm and later left as the natural environment changed.
-Around A.D.
-1100, new migrants from across the San Juan River moved into small, single-family houses near the deepest, best-watered soils throughout this area.
-In the 1200's, farmers from Mesa Verde migrated here, but by the 1300's the ancestral Puebloans migrated south.
+People repeatedly occupied and abandoned Natural Bridges during prehistoric times.
+They first began using this area during the Archaic period, from the year 7000 BCE (Before Common Era) to 500 CE (Common Era).
+Only the rock art and stone tools left by hunter-gatherer groups reveal that humans lived here then.
+Around 700 CE, ancestors of modern Puebloan people moved onto the mesa tops to dry farm and later left as the natural environment changed.
+Around 1100 CE, new migrants from across the San Juan River moved into small, single-family houses near the deepest, best-watered soils throughout this area.
+In the 1200s, farmers from Mesa Verde migrated here, but by the 1300s the ancestral Puebloans migrated south.
 Navajos and Paiutes lived in the area during later times, and Navajo oral tradition holds that their ancestors lived among the early Puebloans.

 In 1883, prospector Cass Hite wandered up White Canyon from his base camp along the Colorado River in search of gold.
 What he found instead were three magnificent bridges water had sculpted from stone.
 In 1904, National Geographic Magazine publicized the bridges, and in 1908 President Theodore Roosevelt established Natural Bridges National Monument, creating Utah's first National Park Service area.